 Ištar’s Descent

 Ištar’s Descent— as mentioned, a late adaptation of Inana’s Descent—also concludes with an excerpt from a burial rite.
 The major section of this work, which recounts how Ištar’s descended into the netherworld and reascended (assisted by Ea), corresponds to the first part of Inana’s Descent: a description of Inana’s descent into the netherworld and her subsequent rise (assisted by Enki).
-In the final lines of this part, we find a description of how Namtar poured the waters of life upon Ištar in order to revive her.
-Namtar then proceeds to help Ištar emerge from the netherworld, leading her through each of its seven gates.
+In the final lines of this section, we find a description of how Namtar poured the waters of life upon Ištar and led her out of the netherworld through each of its seven gates.
 There is also an allusion to a ransom (napṭiru/ipṭiru) brought in Inana’s stead—a theme similar to that found at the beginning of the second section of Inana’s Descent.
 Then, however, the narrative section of Ištar’s Descent comes to an abrupt end; before Dumuzi has been mentioned even once.
 In the next lines, the author proceeds to quote passages from a burial rite connected to Dumuzi.

 The rite begins with instructions to wash Dumuzi, anoint him with oil, and dress him in red clothes; this is to be followed by flute-playing and the arrival of the Šamḫātus (cultic prostitutes):